PortsMaster-MV/PortMaster-MV-New/ports/pokemmo/README.md

 If your device does not have a keyboard, you can try one of the following methods to log in:

-#### 🔧 Option 1: PokeMMO/credentials.txt
+#### 🔧 Option 1: pokemmo/credentials.txt

-Edit the file PokeMMO/credentials.txt with your login credentials.
+Edit the file pokemmo/credentials.txt with your login credentials.

+This feature is tightly linked to the official PokeMMO client version.
+If the official game receives an update, Option 1 may stop working temporarily.

+If you notice that Option 1 stops working after a client update, please report it so that the port can be patched and restored as soon as possible.

 #### 🔧 Option 2: Connect a Keyboard for First Login